sora-xor/sora-docs/src/substrate-bridge.md

 ## Main components

-SORA 2 interaction with Polkadot/Kusama and other relay chains and it visualised on the following diagram:
+SORA 2 interaction with Polkadot/Kusama and other relay chains is visualised in the following diagram:

 <!-- TODO apply the styles -->